 - An architecture and urban planning course

 - The fourth semester is given over to a professional internship of at least 14 weeks, and preferably six months, supervised by the programme's senior faculty.
 Students write an internship report at the end of the semester.
-See the list of internships from 2015 (in French).
+See the list of internships 2019.